HasinduLanka/FreshLinux/readme.md

  ./install.sh
 ```

-You'll asked for the password , enter it.
+You'll be asked for the password , enter it.

 Now go for a walk or a swim.
 When you come back you'll see a messege like